phonghuule/Real-Time-Clickstream-Anomaly-Detection-Kinesis-Analytics/README.md

 * Select the stack and delete.
 This action will delete all the resources that were created as part of the lab and stop incurring charges.
             ![deletedeployedstack](./images/deletedeployedstack.png)

+## Conclusion
+Throughout the lab, you've learnt how to use Kinesis Data Analytics to perform Real-Time Clickstream Anomaly Detection

+[Streaming ingest and stream processing](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/streaming-data-processing.html) is one of the scenarios in the [Well-Architected Framework Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html)

+We highly recommend you to deep dive the [Well-Architected Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html) to understand the pros and cons of decisions while building analytics systems and workloads on AWS.

 ## Survey
 Let us know what you thought of this lab and how we can improve the experience for you in the future by completing [this poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6G1rmmzxUkIajTo?Session=HOL008).
 Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits 1, 2 & 3.
 AWS credits will be sent via email by September 30, 2022.